krajput25/VM-deployment-Azure-and-GCP-/README.md

 ```

 ## Program Flow
-* Upon the succesful creation of the VMs, the script generates documentation files with the date stamps.
+* Upon the successful creation of the VMs, the script generates documentation files with the date stamps.
-* 2 files are created for the 2 seperate platforms containing information about the VMs on those specific platforms.
+* 2 files are created for the 2 separate platforms containing information about the VMs on those specific platforms.
 * These files are named - `Azure_VMCreation_<date_stamp>.txt` and `GCP_VMCreation_<date_stamp>.txt`
 * The program proceeds to rename the config files as `Azure_<date_stamp>.conf` and `GCP_<date_stamp>.conf` to mark the creation of VMs with the specified details.
 * The documentation files include all relevant VM information including date stamps, VM status, and other config details, for each instance